Arts Education

 • School musical productions, including our annual "Harmony Concert"

-• Conference of Independent School’s Music Festival (CISMF), an annual event held at Roy Thompson Hall
+• Conference of Independent Schools Music Festival (CISMF), an annual event held at Roy Thomson Hall

 Visual Arts Program